-LIT 3363 World Literature Survey
+LIT3363 World Literature Survey

 The course is a study of literary works and periods outside of American and British literature.
-(Spring, Odd)
+(Spring, Odd) Pre-requisite: ENGL1103

-LIT 3463: Christianity, Courtship, and Class in Early English Literature
+LIT3463: Christianity, Courtship, and Class in Early English Literature

 This course explores the hierarchy of kings, queens, knights, ladies, and the everyday commoner in early English literature and the resulting messy connections between Christianity, courtship, and class.
 From the chivalric romance to Elizabethan drama, this course focuses on the "middling" of English society and the detrimental unraveling of Christian orthodoxy in favor of manipulative Christian rhetoric.
 (Summers, as needed)